-If you follow me on Instagram, Twitter, or Facebook you may remember this photo that I posted a few weeks ago showing how to make a pillow cover for a big day bed pillow.
-I actually made four.
-Two using this turquoise fabric from JoAnn’s Fabrics and two using woven rugs.
-(Yes, woven rugs can be used to make this easy pillow cover using this method as well as any type of fabric or size pillow.
-You will see it at the end of this post.)
-The pillows were for my daughter’s apartment bedroom to go along the back of a day bed.
+I made four very easy pillow covers for my daughter’s apartment.
+Two using turquoise fabric from JoAnn Fabrics and two using woven rugs.
+Yes, woven rugs can be used to make this easy pillow cover using this method as well as any type of fabric or size pillow.
+You will see it at the end of this post.

 I only had 2 yards of fabric to work with and I wanted to cover the hand-me-down pillows for her bed as easily as I could since my sewing skills go no further than straight line stitching.